goldensansapple/prompt-for-user-input-mcp/extension/README.md

 ## Configuration

 The extension runs on port 3001 by default.
-If you need to change this, you can modify the port in the extension settings or rebuild the extension.
+You can change this in the extension settings:

+1. Open VSCode Settings (Ctrl+,)
+2. Search for "Prompt For User Input MCP"
+3. Modify the "Server Port" setting to your desired port number
+4. Restart VSCode for the changes to take effect

+The port must be different from your MCP server port and within the range 1024-65535.

 ## License